 The house, when completed, contained nineteen rooms and a finished and plastered garret” A plain fireplace that seems to never have a mantlepiece or framework in one of the three half-story rooms at the top of the house may have been slave quarters for a pair of servants who cared for the house during the winter.”

 The Morris family enjoyed their country estate for ten years until 1775, when hostilities erupted between the British and colonial patriots who sought independence from England.
 Either Morris feared he would be arrested as an ‘inimical’ loyalist, or may have sought to remain neutral and believed that he could avoid taking sides by leaving the country.
-On May 4, 1775, Morris left on the Harriet Packet (fast mail ship) for Falmouth, England.
+On May 4, 1775, Morris left New York for Falmouth, England.
 Mary stayed at ‘Mt.
 Morris’, the name they gave their summer home, until the spring of 1776 when it appeared that New York would become a seat of war.
 She moved in with her sister Suzanne and husband Beverly Robinson who had an estate near Dobb’s Ferry, Westchester County on the Hudson.

 Roger Morris spent two years and seven months in England and returned to British held New York City in the fall of 1777.
 Upon return, he and his family resided in the city.
 Their beautiful home on Stone near Whitehall was destroyed along with all their furniture in the September 22, 1776 fire that burned over a quarter of the city.
 He accepted a Colonelcy in the army and was made Inspector of the Claims of Refugees until 1783 when the British evacuated the city and he and his family left for Chester, England.
 Roger died in York, England on 13 September 1794, at age 67.
 His wife died in 1825 at the age of 95.
 A monument is erected over their graves in St Saviour’s Church in York.

 After the War